lcsirmaz/entropy-rules/DESCRIPTION.md

 #### Variables, entropy, mutual information

-The lower case letters a, b, c, d, etc. are used to denote random variables with some joint distribution.
+Lower case letters a, b, c, d, etc. denote random variables with some joint distribution.
 The *entropy* of a, bc, abd, etc is denoted by **H**(a), **H**(bc), **H**(abd), respectively.
-The three basic entropy measures introduced by Claude Shannon are *conditional entropy*, *joint information*, and *conditional joint information*, repectively.
+The three basic entropy measures introduced by Claude Shannon are the *conditional entropy*, *joint information*, and *conditional joint information*.
 They are always non-negative, and can be defined in term of the entropy as follows.

 |  | definition |